yiisoft/docs/guide/en/start/forms.md

 ## Installing form package

-In order to install form package, issue the following command in your application directory:
+To install form package, issue the following command in your application directory:

 ```
 composer require yiisoft/form